Israeli, West Bank tourism hit by Gaza offensive

 By Ari Rabinovitch

-JERUSALEM With fighting in the Gaza Strip entering its fifth day and Palestinian rockets landing deeper into Israel than ever before, travellers who had hoped to visit the holy land are starting to think twice.
+JERUSALEM, Nov 18 With fighting in the Gaza Strip entering its fifth day and Palestinian rockets landing deeper into Israel than ever before, travelers who had hoped to visit the holy land are starting to think twice.

 A number of hotels in Israel, along with flagship carrier El Al, have already seen some cancellations and believe the number will grow if the violence rages into a second week.